coredumped/Mesh2/README.md

 A very old program I made in my college years that renders 3-D representations of math functions.

-To compile you would ned to get a hold of the good ol' Borland C++ 2.0.
+To compile you would need to get a hold of the good ol' Borland C++ 2.0.